 Fundamentals of Climate Change and the Ocean

 Over 70 percent of the surface of our planet is covered with the ocean (with 97 percent of the earth’s water found in the ocean).
-It is now of no doubt that oceans are a vital reason for the climate system.
+It is now no doubt that oceans are a vital reason for the climate system.
 But due to destructive human activities, the earth’s climate is at risk.
 It is believed that if the situation doesn’t come under control, there is a higher probability that it can result in long-term irreparable changes.

 Due to noticeable climatic changes, stronger storms and a rise in sea level have been a major concern.
 It is impossible to ignore the aftermath (destruction, loss of property, and infrastructure failures) it may cause if not regulated on early detection.
 With the help of the US Government, it can be prevented by implementing strict laws, policies, long-term programs, adaptation actions, and elevating capacity.

-The prediction of Kulp & Strauss states that with a higher rate of emissions, the sea level may drastically rise which will affect over 1 billion people due to annual flooding by 2100.
+The prediction of Kulp & Strauss states that with a higher rate of emissions, the sea level may drastically rise, which will affect over 1 billion people due to annual flooding by 2100.
 It is estimated that over 230 million people can lose their homes to flood as the tide level can rise to 1 meter of height.
-Another most devastating effect of climate change is the loss of the entire marine and coastal ecosystem.
+Another devastating effect of climate change is the loss of the entire marine and coastal ecosystem.
 Several species of coastal beings can get vulnerable to extinction.
 Coastal erosion has been a major concern.
-Oceans can absorb CO2 even below 200 meters of range, all these facts greatly emphasize the fact to save the integrity and value our resources before they get completely nonexistent.
+Oceans can absorb CO2 even below 200 meters of range; all these facts greatly emphasize the fact to save the integrity and value our resources before they get completely nonexistent.

 The temperature rise has eventually led to the melting of glaciers at an alarming rate.
 Ice collapse in the cryosphere and the Amundsen Sea in West Antarctic has already passed their tipping points.
-An increase in the level of CO2 has cause hazards in our environment.
+An increase in the level of CO2 has caused hazards in our environment.
 The imbalance of CO2 levels has affected the biogeochemical cycle of many other essential gases.
-It will take centuries to balance the nitrogen cycle, vital for many life processes.
+It will take centuries to balance the nitrogen cycle, which is vital for many life processes.
 The changes in the pH level of water have caused ocean acidification which destroys ocean species, an increase in widespread diseases, less habitat, and low ocean productivity.